arcanemachine/django-rest-framework/docs/api-guide/authentication.md

 The value of `request.user` and `request.auth` for unauthenticated requests can be modified using the `UNAUTHENTICATED_USER` and `UNAUTHENTICATED_TOKEN` settings.

-## Setting the authentication scheme
+## Setting the Authentication Scheme

 The default authentication schemes may be set globally, using the `DEFAULT_AUTHENTICATION_CLASSES` setting.
 For example.